Wednesday, August 31, 2011

 Perhaps, as everyone is saying today, she was over-hyped by a news media avid for ratings, but if she had done more damage or if our political leaders had been less involved in disaster preparation, the media would be hyping a different story.

 Now, as Irene passes from the scene, serious thinkers are trying to draw serious lessons from the experience.

 Lee Siegel offered this verdict: “we have become a nation of hysterics.”
 Howard Kurtz seemed to blame for media for making it feel like Armageddon.

-Adam Kopnik earns a prize for comparing the media coverage to the hurricane itself.
+Adam Gopnik earns a prize for comparing the media coverage to the hurricane itself.

 In his words: “The beautiful or odd thing is that the best metaphor for this process is, well, a hurricane: a slow spiraling build of hot air begins to circulate, gathering in new voices as it grows, until at last it is a spiraling, wheeling, dousing storm which drowns and floods our capacity for reflection.”

 Gopnik is implying that America is divided into the dolts who are led around by their emotions and the rational set, who see things more clearly.

 I like a good metaphor as much as the next guy, but Gopnik’s exaggerates what was going on in Manhattan.

 Yes, people bought some extra candles and flashlights.
 There were long lines at my neighborhood supermarket.
 The bread section was stripped bare.